todd-demone/scheduler/README.md

 ## Getting Started

-The following instructions assume you have [git](https://git-scm.com/), [Node.js](https://nodejs.org/) version 10.16.1 and npm installed on your computer.
+The following instructions assume you have [git](https://git-scm.com/) and [Node.js](https://nodejs.org/) version 10.16.1 installed on your computer.

 Clone the repository and run the app using the following commands in the terminal: